Genetic Cancer Susceptibility Panels Using Next -Generation Sequencing

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

-Analytic validity (technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent).
-According to Ambry Genetics, the analytical sensitivity for the 22 genes analyzed on their cancer susceptibility panels by next generation sequencing is 96% to 99%.
+Analytic validity is the technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent.
+According to Ambry Genetics, the analytical sensitivity for the 22 genes analyzed on their cancer susceptibility panels by next -generation sequencing (NGS) is 96% to 99%.
 According to the GeneDx website, their comprehensive cancer susceptibility panel has greater than 99% sensitivity in detecting mutations identifiable by sequencing or array comparative genomic hybridization.
 (11) This analytic sensitivity approaches that of direct sequencing of individual genes.

-Clinical validity (diagnostic performance of the test—sensitivity, specificity, positive and negative predictive values)
+Clinical validity is the diagnostic performance of the test—sensitivity, specificity, positive and negative predictive values.

-The published literature provides no guidance for the assessment of the clinical validity of panel testing for cancer susceptibility with next generation sequencing, and the usual approach to establishing the clinical validity for genetic testing is difficult to apply to panel testing.
+The published literature provides no guidance for the assessment of the clinical validity of panel testing for cancer susceptibility with NGS, and the usual approach to establishing the clinical validity for genetic testing is difficult to apply to panel testing.

-Although it may be possible to evaluate the clinical validity of sequencing of individual genes found on these panels, the clinical validity of next generation sequencing for cancer susceptibility panels, which include mutations associated with an unknown or variable cancer risk, are of uncertain clinical validity.
+Although it may be possible to evaluate the clinical validity of sequencing of individual genes found on these panels, the clinical validity of NGS for cancer susceptibility panels, which include mutations associated with an unknown or variable cancer risk, are of uncertain clinical validity.

 For genetic susceptibility to cancer, clinical validity can be considered on the following levels: